OmjanaStudios/XBOX2PC/README.md

 2. AMD Motherboard (Recommended)

 ## Warnings
-I DON'T recommend to install this on a REAL COMPUTER, use a vm instead.
+.I DON'T recommend to install this on a REAL COMPUTER, use a vm instead.
-Im not responsable by ANY damage you get on your computer.
+.Im not responsable by ANY damage you get on your computer.